How Long Does a Shikibuton Take to Break In (and How to Speed It Up)?

 Many people unbox their first shikibuton, lie down, and think, “Wow, this is firm.”
 That is completely normal.
 A traditional cotton or cotton-and-wool floor mattress is designed to start out supportive and gradually soften as the fibers compress and conform to your body.
 The break-in period is where a shikibuton transforms from a flat, firm pad into a smooth, gently contoured sleeping surface.

-This guide explains what “break-in” actually means for a shikibuton, how long it usually takes, what affects the timeline, and what you can safely do to speed things along without shortening the life of your mattress.
+This guide explains what “break-in” actually means for a shikibuton, how long it usually takes, what affects the timeline, and—most importantly—how your body adjusts alongside the mattress.

 What “Break-In” Really Means for a Shikibuton